Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 The Cocktail Trading Co is all those things that so many bars in Shoreditch aspire to be.
 Effortlessly cool, always busy but not so busy that you can’t find somewhere to perch and dishing out totally bizarre cocktails that actually work.

-I first came across The Cocktail Trading Co by complete accident on a gossipy night out with the girls, but it’s established itself as a firm favourite in my little black book of good places to drink.
+We first came across The Cocktail Trading Co by complete accident on a gossipy night out with the girls, but it’s established itself as a firm favourite in our little black book of good places to drink.

 What’s so special?
 Well, for starters, this is one hella quirky bar in Shoreditch – perhaps not looks wise but certainly when it comes to the cocktails.